amoeba/metacat-index-poller/README.md

 # MetacatIndexSizePoller

-Java mini-utility to periodically poll a Metacat index task queue (a Hazelcast Map) for its size.
+Java mini-utility to periodically poll a Metacat index task queue (a Hazelcast Map) for its size or list the objects inside it.

 ## Running